-Graduates from Western Michigan University's global and international studies program are trained to think critically about the connections between global and local issues.
-They gain the interdisciplinary tools and perspectives to work toward solutions.
-Graduates may work in the corporate, government, health care, education or nonprofit sectors.
+Graduates from Western Michigan University's global and international studies program are trained to think critically about the connections between global and local issues, gaining the interdisciplinary tools and perspectives to work toward solutions.
+Graduates may work in corporate, government, health care, education or nonprofit sectors.

-Upon graduation, our majors may take the following next steps in their career in:
+Upon graduation, our majors may take the following next steps toward their career:

-- Professional studies such as law school, medical and culinary school.
+- Professional studies such as law, medical or culinary school

 The global and international studies program also offers advising related to careers.
 Whether you are a first-year student exploring the major, a junior searching for an internship or a recent graduate looking for opportunities, our office looks forward to working with you.